masoncfrancis/masons-guides/nyc/airport.md

 I personally recommend using Google Maps to help you get to your specific destination.
 For information on how to get around once you're in Manhattan, read my [Getting Around](gettingaround.md) page.

+Unless you want to pay a lot of money, **do not** take a taxi or Uber/Lyft to or from the airport.
+They're crazy expensive.
+If you take the train, you'll pay about $10.
+If you take a taxi/Uber/Lyft, you're probably looking at upwards of 50 bucks.

 There are three airports:

 * John F Kennedy (JFK)